jeeyo/isere/README.md

 A serverless platform aimed to be running on Microcontrollers

-The goal is to create a low-power serverless platform that can handle simple stateless request like logging in which will require accessing to database and create JWT token
+The goal is to create a low-power serverless platform that can handle simple stateless request like logging in which will require accessing to database and creating JWT token

 ### Current progress